eriktholmes/interpreting_mnist/MLP/README.md

 >  - Scaling increases class 1 accuracy monotonically
 >  - The confusion matrix identifies that this neurons ablation causes confusion between 1 and 3
 >
-> This shows that, while the model is quite good at prediciting the class 1, this predicition lies on the shoulders of neuron 0!
+> This shows that, while the model is quite good at prediciting the class 1, this predicition lies on the shoulders of neuron 0 (i.e. we call neuron 0 a bottleneck neuron)!

 > **Neurons 6 (and 7)**: we observe similar behavior from these two neurons so summarize the results here
 >  - Highly selective for class 0 (classes 8 and 9)